 According to my kids, the most important meal of the day is breakfast.
 While they don’t verbalize it, they sure do speak it with their ravenous early-morning appetites.
 I like to make sure the first meal is delicious but also something that can be prepped ahead or whipped up while getting everyone ready for the day.
 Here are a few of the favorites:

-RECIPE: Cassava Flour Pancakes
+RECIPE: Paleo Pancakes

 If you like your pancakes extra thick, this recipe is for you!
 I don’t know how, but the Cassava flour gives these hotcakes an extra boost and the taste?
 Well, that’s for you to find out.